-For Ubuntu, we'll concentrate on version 18.04, since it's the newest Long Term Support (LTS) version.
-A new LTS version of Ubuntu comes out in April of every even-numbered year, and non-LTS versions come out in April of every odd-numbered year, and every October.
+For Ubuntu, we'll concentrate on version 22.04, since it's the newest Long Term Support (LTS) version.
+(We'll also take an occasional look at Ubuntu 20.04, since it's still supported and there are a few differences between it and 22.04.)
+A new LTS version of Ubuntu comes out in April of every even-numbered year, and non-LTS versions come out in April of every odd-numbered year and every October.
 For production use, you'll mainly want to stick with the LTS versions, because the non-LTS versions can sometimes be a bit problematic.